-If the proposed extra growth is required to be delivered at Hemel Hempstead this is likely to have widespread sustainability implications.
-Whilst there may be positive social and economic effects, there are also likely to be significant adverse environmental effects.
-These adverse effects are mainly linked to the intrusion into the Green Belt that will almost certainly result from the proposed growth.
-With this will come the direct impacts of loss of greenfield sites and a range of other direct and indirect impacts which have been discussed above.
+The appraisal found that if the proposed extra growth was required to be delivered at Hemel Hempstead it would be likely to have widespread sustainability implications.
+Whilst there may be positive social and economic effects, it is also likely that there would be some significant adverse environmental effects.
+These adverse effects are mainly linked to the intrusion into the Green Belt that would result from the growth considered.
+With this would come the direct impacts of loss of greenfield sites and a range of other direct and indirect impacts.